 Once the maximum pass count or fail count is reached, the test is stopped, the power indicator turns on solid, and the final results appear.
 If the test fails, SDRAM Error appears for approximately three seconds and the failure count increases by 1.

-CACHE Test
+Cache Test

-The CACHE Test is used to verify the processor CACHE is functioning properly.
+The Cache Test is used to verify the processor cache is functioning properly.

-1. Select CACHE Test from HARDWARE TESTS in the Diagnostics mode.
+1. Select Cache Test from the menu.

 The machine initiates a POR of the printer and the following screen is displayed: